All in One View

 Look at the file name below:

-STAR final results.xls
+STAR final results.xlsx

 How do you think this might be interpreted by a computer?
 How might you rewrite the name to avoid that?